graycoreio/daffodil/libs/design/button/README.md

 ## Types
 - `daff-button` - Rectangular contained button with background color
+- `daff-flat-button` - Rectangular contained button with no outline or background color
 - `daff-icon-button` - Icon button used with icon fonts
 - `daff-raised-button` - Rectangular contained button with background color and elevation
 - `daff-stroked-button` - Rectangular outlined button with no background color